 Even though the consultative salesperson has deep knowledge and business acumen, they are curious.
 They are interested to learn about their potential client, their business, and how their common problems differ from other clients.

 They ask several open-ended questions and are actively listening to their contacts’ responses.
-The consultative mind is eager to pick up on what isn’t being said and who is not saying it.
+The consultative mindset is eager to pick up on what isn’t being said and who is not saying it.
 Great consultative salespeople are also curious about the different stakeholders’ perceptions of their challenges.
 They ask questions that elicit information that average salespeople won’t explore, including nuances that can make a big difference in closing and servicing a sale.

 If you are not naturally curious, you might focus on trying to deepen your understanding by asking follow-up questions.
 This can help you learn a lot from your clients and help you with your sales education.
 As you pay attention to their responses, you’ll figure out what kinds of questions help are most revealing.
 It might be those you don’t expect.